abhinendrayadav/ProVA/data/responses.md

 ## lwp and lop
 * holiday_leaves/lwp_lop
-  - If an employee requires leave but does not have sufficient leave balance, his/her first level manager may sanction LWP up to fourteen day;
+  - If an employee requires leave but does not have sufficient leave balance, his/her first level manager may sanction LWP up to fourteen days

+## maternity leave
+* holiday_leaves/maternity
+  - Maternity leave (ML) is applicable to all married female employees of Prolifics who have worked for a minimum of 160 days in the twelve months immediately preceding the date of her expected delivery.
+Login to PEP portal-> Policy -> Employee Handbook to know more.

 ## mpt
 * holiday_leaves/mtp